-Effective Than Vaccination - CDC study Despite contradicting previous advice from health officials, the study still that vaccination is the "safest strategy" against the coronavirus ogy magazine, claims A similar difference was noticed in hospitalization rates, with prior immunity conferring tively correlates with better protection against hospitalization than
+Effective Than Vaccination - CDC study Despite contradicting previous advice from health officials, the study still that vaccination is the "safest strategy" against the coronavirus.

 The study, published on Wednesday by the US Centers for Disease Control and Prevention (CDC), found that as the Delta variant became the dominant coronavirus strain during the second half of 2021, people who were vaccinated were six times less likely to catch Covid-19 than those who hadn't been jabbed.